wirginiaromanowska/Notes_On_Things/Houdini_SOPs.md

   - fill with points from volume
   - need normals on the points inside so need to vdb from polygons and vdb analysis (gradient) and then attrib from volume (points inside to the left, vdb analysys to the right
   - ray SOP - original mesh to the right, attrib from vol to the left, transform points off, and import attrib from hits - Cd
+## 17. Poly Reduce
+- can use attribute (for example @retention) from painted color to make parts of mesh more or less poly reduced